databrickslabs/dbldatagen/docs/source/generating_column_data.rst

 This performs the following actions:

-- A psuedo build plan will be computed for debugging purposes
+- A pseudo build plan will be computed for debugging purposes
 - The set of columns is reordered to control the order in which column data is generated.
 The ordering is based on the ``baseColumn`` attribute of individual column generation spec.
 - Cumulative density functions will be computed for columns where weighted values are specified